-Satellite images and tracking maps of Intense Tropical Cyclone Emnati 2022, February 14 - 24.
+Satellite images, weather maps and tracks of Intense Tropical Cyclone Emnati 2022, February 14 - 24.
 Max wind speed 215km/h.

 Emnati is located 604 km south-southeast of Europa Island, and has moved southward at 33 km/h (18 knots) over the past 6 hours.